YARD2/PIC16F1-USB-Bootloader/README.md

 The power configuration is hard coded to 100mA:

+Hint XC8 Compiler:
+Select: "Format HEX File for Download" in XC8 -> Linker -> Runtime option This generate a HEX file which meet the 32Word requirement

 Other sample Flash tools are within the win32 folder:
 - C
 - Delphi